faran4engg/react-item-list/README.md

 ## Features

-> Expected functionality:
+> Expected functionalities:

+- Architected the app with `domain-driven-development` approach
+- Created a reusable `ItemList` component
+- Used `RickAndMorty` api to demonstrate its usage
+- Created reusable `SidePanel` component to show more details of the list item
+- Provdied the search functionality

+> Additional functionalities:

-- Light and Dark mode
+- Built with Light 🌞 and Dark 🌚 mode
+- Mobile first approach
+- Fully responsive UI
+- Implemented with TypeScript
+- Added pagination
+- Unit Test cases atleast 70% [ pending ]

-## Screencast GIF
+## GIFs

 ### 👉🏼 iPhone